 Influence of anglers specialization on their attitudes, functional beliefs, norms and behavioral intensions towards fish stocking with implications for management and conservation

 Mäurer, S. (2020).
 Influence of anglers specialization on their attitudes, functional beliefs, norms and behavioral intensions towards fish stocking with implications for management and conservation.
-Master Thesis, Institut für Biochemie und Biologie Universität von Potsdam, Institut für Gewässerökologie und Binnefischerei (IGB) in Berlin
+Master Thesis, Institut für Biochemie und Biologie Universität von Potsdam, Leibniz-Institut für Gewässerökologie und Binnenfischerei (IGB) in Berlin

-Erschienen in : Master Thesis, Institut für Biochemie und Biologie Universität von Potsdam, Institut für Gewässerökologie und Binnefischerei (IGB) in Berlin
+Erschienen in : Master Thesis, Institut für Biochemie und Biologie Universität von Potsdam, Leibniz-Institut für Gewässerökologie und Binnenfischerei (IGB) in Berlin